stymphalide/eartrainer/Readme.md

     - [x] Write first tests.
     - [x] Push to github.
 - [ ] Create the Project Dossier for MSI.
-    - [ ] Add a Project Description 1/4 page.
+    - [x] Add a Project Description 1/4 page.
-    - [ ] Definition of the Problem
+    - [x] Definition of the Problem
-    - [ ] Analysis of the Requirements
+    - [x] Analysis of the Requirements
     - [ ] Specifications
     - [ ] Draft (UML)
-    - [ ] Copy Implementation
+    - [ ] Link Implementation
     - [ ] Results and Tests
 - [ ] Finish the Project.
     - [ ] Write a working interface.